Lager? Porter? IPA? Pilsner? Bock? Amber Double Wild Sour Tripel Fermented Cognac Ale?

 Granted, you may not be able to find all of these at the local liquor store (and definitely not at your local bar), but you can definitely find these to buy online!

 The 2 Basic Types of Beer – Lager and Ale

-This doesn’t mean these are necessarily the best types of beer around – you may have your own idea about what constitutes the best type of beer – but they are without a doubt the most popular.
+This doesn’t mean these are necessarily the best types of beer around – you may have your own idea about what constitutes the best – but they are without a doubt the most popular.

 Lager yeast was first identified scientifically in 1904 and named Saccharomyces Pastorianus.
 Today, you will sometimes hear it referred to simply as S. Pastorianus.